EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/storage.rst

   * Use an USB portable SSD disk such as the Samsung Portable T5/T7 SSDs.
   * Use an USB 3.0 External Hard Drive Case with a SSD Disk.
     In our case we used a Inateck 2.5 Hard Drive Enclosure FE2011.
-    Make sure to buy a case with an UAS (USB Attached SCSI) compliant chip, particularly, one of these:
+    Make sure to buy a case with an UASP (USB Attached SCSI) compliant chip, particularly, one of these:

     * JMicron JMS567
     * JMicron JMS578